grafana/mimir/docs/internal/contributing/design-patterns-and-conventions.md

 # Design patterns and code conventions

 Grafana Mimir adopts some design patterns and code conventions that we ask you to follow when contributing to the project.
-These conventions have been adopted based on the experience gained over the time and aim to enforce good coding practices and keep a consistent UX (ie. config).
+These conventions have been adopted based on experience gained over time and aim to enforce good coding practices and keep a consistent UX (ie. config).

 ## Go coding style